fjarri/reikna/doc/source/tutorial-modules.rst

 =======

 Modules are quite similar to snippets in a sense that they are also ``Mako`` defs with an associated dictionary of render keywords.
-The difference lies in the way they are processed, and their def must take only one positional argument.
+The difference lies in the way they are processed.
 Consider a module containing a single function:

 ::

     add = Module("""
-    <%def name="add(prefix)">
+    <%def name="add(prefix, arg)">
     WITHIN_KERNEL int ${prefix}(int x)
     {
-        return x + ${num};
+        return x + ${num} + ${arg};
     }
     </%def>
     """,
     render_kwds=dict(num=1))

 Modules contain complete C entities (function, macros, structures) and get rendered in the root level of the source file.
-In order to avoid name clashes, their def gets a string which it has to use to prefix these entities' names.
+In order to avoid name clashes, their def gets a string as a first argument, which it has to use to prefix these entities' names.
 If the module contains only one entity that is supposed to be used by the parent code, it is a good idea to set its name to ``prefix`` only, to simplify its usage.

 Let us now create a kernel that uses this module: